Mitchxxx/II_TechnicalExercise/README.md

 Some Elements are not interactable.

-WebdriverIo is unable to click on the following after successly navigating to FTSE 100 page.
+WebdriverIo is unable to click on the following (FTSE 250 FTSE All Share
-FTSE 250
-FTSE All Share
 NASDAQ
-Dow Jones
+Dow Jones) after successly navigating to FTSE 100 page.